Table of contents of the article:

 Server software and real optimization

-Now what PageSpeed Insights and GTmetrix will never tell you, it's how you can optimize your software.
-Simply because they cannot SSH log into your server to tell you what systemic problems you have and how you could fix them.
+Now what PageSpeed Insights and GTmetrix will never tell you, is how you can optimize your software.
+Simply because they can't SSH into your server to tell you what systemic problems you have and how you could fix them.

 Nor can they tell you what the perfect setup for your server would be suitable for your website.